NativeScript/docs-v7/start/samples.md

 ### Expensity
-Expensity is an enterprise line of business application showing you how to deal with data and how to visualize the data in a rich and engaging way.
+Expensity is an enterprise line of business application that shows how to deal with data and how to visualize the data in a rich and engaging way.

 ![](https://www.nativescript.org/images/default-source/default-album/expensity-report-details.png)
 ![](https://www.nativescript.org/images/default-source/default-album/expensity-overview.png)